Almost as good as any console

 Mobile gaming has come a long way since the days of playing Snake on an old Nokia phone.
 You can play games on your iPhone that rival console experiences without spending a dime.

 Some games, like Pokemon Go, are universal—while others are lesser-known but incredibly well-crafted titles that will keep you entertained for hours.
-If you’re looking for a game to sink some time into while on the go, the iPhone is the platform to look.
+If you’re looking for a game to sink some time into while on the go, the iPhone is the go-to platform.

 The following are 5 of the best free games you can play on your iPhone.